Advanced Celery: mastering idempotency, retries, and error handling

 - DELETE: It's a bit of a gray area.
 From the application's state perspective, it's idempotent.
 However, from the HTTP response perspective, the first call might return a 204 status code, while subsequent calls might return a 404.
 So, its idempotency depends on your viewpoint.

-Atomicity is a concept that finds its roots in database operations and various other contexts.
-It's all about an indivisible and irreducible series of operations, where either everything occurs successfully, or nothing changes.
+Atomicity is a concept with roots in database operations and various other contexts.
+It's about an indivisible and irreducible series of operations in which either everything occurs successfully or nothing changes.

 Here's the improved task: